You will need to send a covering letter with any applications you make

 You could send your CV with a ‘spec letter’ to improve the chances of your CV being read.

 Many employers will still consider you if they don’t think your conviction is relevant and you are not a risk.
 Applying for jobs in the right way will give you a better chance of getting a job.
-For further advice see the leaflet, Applying for work with a criminal record.
+For more information, take a look at the advice from NACRO, Disclosing criminal records to employers.